 According to an analytics survey by Bain, 56% of the companies didn’t have the right means to capture the data they needed or weren’t collecting useful data, and 66% lacked the right technology to store and access data.
 One of the reasons, I realized, was that management of these organizations has invested on infrastructure but not the right rigor for implementation of analytics.

 Great companies evaluate analytics as an important element of an organization.
-It has to result in substantial tangible return on investment for the organization just like any other investment.
+It has to result in a substantial tangible return on investment for the organization just like any other investment.
 Great companies link analytics to results to ensure gains.
 A case in point- a previous client of mine always insisted on 4 X returns on analytics investment, while another client of mine would ask for cash neutrality in the financial year.
 The client monitored analytics investments with the same enthusiasm as any other investments.

 Treat technology and business as two sides of the same coin

 Successful analytics organizations build capabilities by blending data, technical and business talent.
 Let’s face it; analytics is an emerging capability.
-Every sales or consulting executive who walks into a client’s office wants to showcase and sell their analytics capabilities and every delivery organization is keen to create one.
+Every sale or consulting executive who walks into a client’s office wants to showcase and sell their analytics capabilities and every delivery organization is keen to create one.
 However, if the business teams are not aware of how their analytics teams can be leveraged or what their analytics products can do for the customer they will miss the bus.
-Similarly analytics folks need to understand business processes and more importantly the intricacies of executing upon an analytics output.
+Similarly, analytics folks need to understand business processes and more importantly the intricacies of executing upon an analytics output.

 Conventionally, organizations have invested a lot on technology enhancement – infrastructures are created, licenses for tools are bought and people trained.
 However, very little time is spent on understanding the potential benefits or use of this investment.
-In great organizations CIOs and business leaders work collaboratively.
+In great organizations, CIOs and business leaders work collaboratively.
 I have witnessed a senior client of mine create a sandbox environment that allows business stakeholders play around with new technologies that proliferate in the market.
 In return, the business stakeholders and the CIO do a yearly world trip to breathe and evaluate new analytic tools and technologies in the market.
-Clearly both the parties, the CIO and the business stakeholders know they have a joint and shared responsibility of defining the analytics charter that will shape the future of their business in the next few years.
+Clearly, both the parties, the CIO and the business stakeholders know they have a joint and shared responsibility of defining the analytics charter that will shape the future of their business in the next few years.

 The key to implementing analytics well is implementing it right!
-In my opinion these are the few tenets of analytics that has differentiated great analytics organizations from just good analytics organizations.
+In my opinion, these are the few tenets of analytics that has differentiated great analytics organizations from just good analytics organizations.